Prayer Fuel

 All who acknowledge God’s existence, including Muslims, long for God to show them mercy, while also desiring His judgment to fall on those who have wronged them.
 Many struggle to recognize the depth of their own sin and, as a result, are taught to evaluate themselves in comparison to others rather than before a holy God.
 This can lead to standing in judgment over those they perceive to be less worthy of the Lord’s grace.

 Islam offers no resolution for how God can be perfectly merciful and perfectly just in the way the cross of Christ does.
-Pray that humility would lead Muslims in this land to seek the words and teachings of Jesus, and that they would come to treasure Him above their own self-earned righteousness.
+Pray that humility would lead Muslims in Tunisia to seek the words and teachings of Jesus, and that they would come to treasure Him above their own self-earned righteousness.

-Insight into how to pray this passage for Christians reaching Muslims in this location
+Insight into how to pray this passage for Christians reaching Muslims in Tunisia

 Amira was an intelligent, educated woman and a devoted Muslim with a successful career.
 She had much to lose when she heard the good news of Jesus and became aware of His loving pursuit of her.
 In time, He won her heart, and she counted everything as loss for the sake of knowing Christ (Philippians 3:8).
 Gaining Jesus became more precious to her than career, family, worldly success, or comfort.

-Pray for Amira and for many more like her in this land who have taken Jesus at His word: “Truly, I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times more in this time, and in the age to come eternal life.”
+Pray for Amira and for many more like her in Tunisia who have taken Jesus at His word: “Truly, I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times more in this time, and in the age to come eternal life.”
 (Luke 18:29-30).
 Pray that they would be strengthened, encouraged, and sustained as they follow Him faithfully.

-Related scriptures to pray for this people
+Related scriptures to pray for Tunisians

 Lord, we know that all of us were dead in our trespasses and sins.
 We once walked in those sins, following the course of this world, following the prince of the power of the air, and the spirit that is now at work in the sons of disobedience.
 We once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.